-UD undergraduate Alyssa Marren says the minor enhanced her professional knowledge and marketability and should help her "interact better as a teacher with students who have disabilities."
-Kaitlin Mandel says the "interdisciplinary minor" offers students like her, from different parts of the UD community, the opportunity "to work together and learn from each other.
+UD undergraduate Alyssa Marren says the minor enhanced her professional knowledge and marketability and should help her It's a real benefit," she says, "to connect with peers from different "interact better as a teacher with students who have disabilities." majors who share a passion for disability studies."
+Kaitlin Mandel says the "interdisciplinary minor" offers students like her, from different parts of the UD community, See over the next several pages how other UD students and the the opportunity "to work together and learn from each other. community at-large are benefitting from the disability studies minor.